Structured Chemistry Reasoning with Large Language Models: Experiments

 In our experiments, we use four datasets taken from SciBench~\cite{wang2023scibench}.
-The datasets cover a wide range of subfields including quantum chemistry, physical chemistry, and matter, to verify the effectiveness of our proposed framework.
-The detailed distribution of subfields is shown in Figure~\ref{fig:subtopics}.
+The datasets cover a wide range of subfields including quantum chemistry, physical chemistry, kinetics, and matter, etc. The detailed distribution of subfields is shown in Figure~\ref{fig:subtopics}.
 The four datasets are manually collected from college-level chemistry textbooks, and are selected to be more challenging with free-response answers.
-Each of the datasets is divided into two parts, $\mathcal{P}_w$ and $\mathcal{P}_s$. $\mathcal{P}_w$ contains the majority number of problems and is problem-only, which means the problems are without solutions.
+Each of the datasets is divided into two parts, $\mathcal{P}_w$ and $\mathcal{P}_s$.
+Here $\mathcal{P}_w$ contains the majority number of problems that without solutions.
 Meanwhile, problems in $\mathcal{P}_s$ are coupled with solutions.
-The complexity of these datasets could also be proved by the average number of formulae entailed (around $2$) and the average reasoning steps (around $5$) generated by ~\ours needed to solve the problems (Detailed distribution information could be found in Appendix~\ref{sec:appendix2}.
-The detailed statistics of the four datasets are shown in Table~\ref{table:datasets}.
+The complexity of these datasets could also be proved by the average number of formulae entailed (around $2$) and the average reasoning steps (around $5$) generated by ~\ours needed to solve the problems (Detailed distribution information could be found in Appendix~\ref{sec:appendix2}.)
+The detailed statistics are shown in Table~\ref{table:datasets}.